neft-tk/Weather-Dashboard/README.md

 To the side there is a search history list which displays previous searches as buttons that will run the original weather function with that button's stored value.

-I was unable to complete the functions that would display weather data at this time.
+I was unable to complete the functions that would display 5 future dates of weather data at this time.

 https://neft-tk.github.io/Weather-Dashboard/